joshuatso/react-state-history-tree/README.md

 ## Example

-Below is an example of using the useStateHistoryTree hook on a non-text state and applying the defaultKeyDownHandler to the window to control the background color of a div.
+Below is an example of using the useStateHistoryTree hook on a non-text-input state and applying the defaultKeyDownHandler to the window to control the background color of a div.
 Note that the state updates that do not change the color are not committed to the history tree.
 Use of a ForkedRedoTextField component is also demonstrated.

 ```js
 export default function Test() {